shreyavinod22kar/Expense-Tracker/README.md

 3. Flask saves the data into a SQLite database
 4. Frontend fetches and displays updated data, including a live-updating chart

-## Screenshots

-*(Add 1-2 screenshots of your app here once you have them â€” recruiters love visuals)*

 ## Running Locally